Skip to content ↓

 Impact

-• For all children to make good and sustained progress and attainment in this subject
+• For all children to make good and sustained progress and attainment in science.

 • Clear articulation of children using scientific language confidently and appropriately in lessons and building on their prior knowledge.